Crystal

 Generate our Wykcoff sets.

-Return Wyckoffsets
+Return Wyckoffsets:

 set of sets of tuples of positions that correspond to identical Wyckoff positions